jisazaTappsi/shatter/README.md

 Helper Classes
 --------------

 `solver.Output`: Class that helps define a function with arguments as an output.
+Has fields:

+  - `function`: A callable object.
-Has fields `function`(to assign a callable) and `arguments` to enter a dictionary with the inputs.
+  - `arguments` Dictionary with the function inputs.

 `solver.Code`: Class that helps output pieces of code.
 The code is given as a String.

+`solver.Solution`: Class that contains the solution of the problem it includes:

+  - `conditions`: The information given by the user.
+  - `implementation`: Plain code.
+  - `ast`: Abstract syntax tree